• Skip to main content

 I’ve written before on the trials and tribulations my family and I have endured as we continue to adjust to moving 1300 miles away from the state where my husband and I both grew up.
 Most of our angst centers on making major sale purchases, which almost always involves the hiring of independent service professionals.

-Testimonials are an essential key to closing the Major Sale.
+Testimonials are an essential key to closing the major sale.

 Filed Under: Beyond Marketing Tagged With: building trust, major sale, testimonials